Are there more than 7 dirty golf tricks? That seems like more than enough.

 - If she likes to talk, don’t say a word.
 If she’s quiet, talk constantly.

 - Routinely play ready golf, until she pitches in for birdie and you point out that she played out of turn and will have to replay her shot.
-(The U.S. team made Annika Sorenstam replay her birdie chip at the 2000 Solheim Cup, and captain Pat Bradley said, a la Carin Koch, “We followed the rules as written.”
-Yes, and Europe came back to win.)
+(The U.S. team made Annika Sorenstam replay her birdie chip at the 2000 Solheim Cup, and captain Pat Bradley said, foreshadowing Carin Koch in 2015, “We followed the rules as written.”
+Of course not even Annika could duplicate that great shot, but angry Europe found the motivation to come back and win.)

 - When you and she have hit drives near each other, go stand by her ball.
 Maybe she’ll accidentally hit yours and lose the hole (or incur a two-stroke penalty in stroke play).